martincostello/blog/source/2023-10-13-upgrading-to-dotnet-8-part-5-preview-7-and-rc-1-2.md

 about performance in .NET 8 (grab a coffee first ☕).

-The TL;DR for this though is to identify any usages of `string.Format()` that can be improved this way, a new [CA1863][ca1863] analyzer warning has been added to the .NET SDK.
+The TL;DR for this though is to identify any usages of `string.Format()` that can be improved this way, so a new [CA1863][ca1863] analyzer warning has been added to the .NET SDK.

 An example of a Git diff to change some string formatting to use this new pattern is shown below.